 You might notice the trail continues beyond the 4th pillbox, but there is not much to see beyond this point.
 The trail continues to narrow and cuts through the tall wild hillside grass for about 600 feet, before descending back down to the highway.
 It is much less traveled and we do not recommend hiking this route.

-Reviewing some of the online provided directions, it sounded like you had to pull over on the side of the highway along a telephone marker to start the hike.
-I was very happy to discover that this is not the case, unless you want to scale up the side of the steep mountain on a loose trail.
+Reviewing some of the directions provided online, it sounds like you'll have to pull over on the side of the highway along a telephone marker to start the hike.
+I was very happy to discover that this is not the case, unless you want to scale up the side of the steep mountain on a loose-gravel trail.

 When you're arriving in the area, keep your eyes peeled and you should see the first pillbox sitting pretty up top.
-It’s hard to miss as hit has been painted the color pink.
+It’s hard to miss as it has been painted the color pink.

 From Waikiki it should take you about a 1 hour to drive to the Maili Pillbox Trail, or about a 15 minute drive from Ko'olina.